-1998 Japanese horses win G1 races in France; Seeking the Pearl claims the Prix Maurice de Gheest, and Taiki Shuttle triumphs in the Prix Jacques le Marois.
+1998 Japanese horses win G1 races in France; Seeking the Pearl claims the Prix Maurice de Gheest (G1), and Taiki Shuttle triumphs in the Prix Jacques le Marois (G1).

-1999 El Condor Pasa wins the Grand Prix de Saint-Cloud (GI) and takes second place in the Prix de l'Arc de Triomphe (GI) in France.
-Agnes World wins the Prix de l'Abbaye de Longchamp (GI).
+1999 El Condor Pasa wins the Grand Prix de Saint-Cloud (GI) and Agnes World wins the Prix de l'Abbave de Longchamp (GI).

-2000 Agnes World continues his winning record, becoming the first Japan-trained horse to win a UK GI race, the Darley July Cup.
+2000 Agnes World becomes the first Japan-trained horse to win a UK GI race, the Darley July Cup.

-T. M. Opera O maintains an undefeated record during the vear with five GI wins.
-He also won all of his GI middledistance events for older horses, rewriting the record book for largest total winnings.
+T. M. Opera O maintains an undefeated record during the year with five GI wins.

-2001 Two foreign-bred horses run in the Japanese Derby (GI) for the first time.
+2001 Two foreign-bred horses run in the Japanese Derby for the first time.